evanbaisden/chips/README.md

 ## Data Cleaning and Preprocessing
 1. Run 02_data_cleaning.ipynb to clean and preprocess the collected data.

-##Exploratory Data Analysis
+## Exploratory Data Analysis
 1. Use 03_exploratory_data_analysis.ipynb to explore the data and generate initial insights.

-Modeling
+## Modeling
-Execute 04_modeling.ipynb to build predictive models and perform analysis.
+1. Execute 04_modeling.ipynb to build predictive models and perform analysis.

-Visualization
+## Visualization
-Run 05_visualization.ipynb to generate visualizations and plots for the report.
+1. Run 05_visualization.ipynb to generate visualizations and plots for the report.

-Interactive Dashboard
+## Interactive Dashboard
-Navigate to the app/ directory.
+1. Navigate to the app/ directory.
+2. Run the dashboard application: streamlit run dashboard.py

-Features
+## Features
-Comprehensive Data Collection: Automated scripts to gather data from multiple reliable sources.
+- Comprehensive Data Collection: Automated scripts to gather data from multiple reliable sources.
-Data Preprocessing Pipelines: Modular code for data cleaning and feature engineering.
+- Data Preprocessing Pipelines: Modular code for data cleaning and feature engineering.
-Exploratory Data Analysis: In-depth analysis of macroeconomic factors and company performance.
+- Exploratory Data Analysis: In-depth analysis of macroeconomic factors and company performance.
-Predictive Modeling: Time-series forecasting and regression models to predict industry trends.
+- Predictive Modeling: Time-series forecasting and regression models to predict industry trends.
-Interactive Dashboard: User-friendly interface to visualize data and model outputs.
+- Interactive Dashboard: User-friendly interface to visualize data and model outputs.
-Supply Chain Mapping: Visualization of the semiconductor supply chain and identification of key players.
+- Supply Chain Mapping: Visualization of the semiconductor supply chain and identification of key players.

-Results
+## Results
 Findings and insights are documented in the reports/ directory, including:

-The impact of macroeconomic indicators on the semiconductor industry.
+- The impact of macroeconomic indicators on the semiconductor industry.
-Comparative analysis of major companies' financial performance.
+- Comparative analysis of major companies' financial performance.
-Predictive models' performance metrics and forecasts.
+- Predictive models' performance metrics and forecasts.
-Visualizations illustrating trends, correlations, and supply chain dynamics.
+- Visualizations illustrating trends, correlations, and supply chain dynamics.

-License
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+- This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
 - Evan Baisden